 As a resident of Anderson Communities, you’ll enjoy a myriad of amenities, a comfortable and luxurious home, and an unmatched quality of life.
 While understanding the differences in a condo vs. apartment is extremely useful in your home search, even more important is finding a community where your happiness is a top priority.

 Unlike many condos for rent in Kentucky, including those from private landlords and large property management companies, our homes are designed to provide the very best in style, ample space, and location alike.
 And here, you won’t have to sacrifice your dream home in order to meet your budget – Anderson Communities is committed to offering affordable options and 100% transparent pricing, making it easy to find the right home to suit your needs.
+Contact us if you have any questions.

 Explore our currently available homes for rent in Lexington, Georgetown, Versailles, and Louisville today!